Spherical-harmonic-analysis-based optimization of atomic weighting functions for multicenter numerical integration in molecules: Conclusions

 The quality measure we have defined helps compare, design, and optimize the weighting functions for multicenter numerical integration in molecules.
 In this way, we have found a remarkably simple one of Eq.~(\ref{eq:ur}) working well, as seen from the tests, and easy to implement with linear system-size scaling, as well as for periodic systems.
 Together with our radial integration scheme and a few handy fitted functions of accuracy $\ee$ and exponent $\al$, it makes a black-box numerical tool for electronic structure calculations.

-The seminumerical evaluation of two-electron integrals may be the shortest path to fast and scalable~\cite{LTKO20} computation of direct and exchange terms of wavefunction methods --- we are working toward its use in long-range-corrected~\cite{L19c} density functional calculations --- as for the ``pure''~\cite{PBE96} functionals, we have already upgraded our code~\cite{L97} with the new weighting functions and are using it to help organic chemists understand reaction mechanisms in synthesis~\cite{BL20} and catalysis~\cite{VLFSZTZMB20}.
+The seminumerical evaluation of two-electron integrals may be the shortest path to fast and scalable~\cite{LTKO20} computation of direct and exchange terms of wavefunction methods --- we are working toward its use in long-range-corrected~\cite{L19c} density functional calculations --- as for the ``pure''~\cite{PBE96} functionals, we have already upgraded our code~\cite{L97} with the new weighting functions and are using it to help organic chemists understand reaction mechanisms in synthesis~\cite{BL20} and catalysis~\cite{VLFSZTZMB20,AO21,APO21}.
+We have also implemented the six-dimensional spatial integration of dispersion-correction density functionals~\cite{VV10} and it begins being used even to interpret the experimental spectroscopy~\cite{VLZF21}.

 Those who hold true to the original~\cite{B88} or modified~\cite{LKO18} fuzzy Vorono\"i cells may still find our analysis insightful and enjoy adopting Eq.~(\ref{eq:rbc}) as a smooth and differentiable alternative to Eq.~(\ref{eq:rcm}).